betrusted-io/betrusted-io.github.io/avalanche-noise.md

    diehard_birthdays|   0|       100|     100|0.00006712|   WEAK
 ```

-The higher-than-expected performance may be due to the fact that
+The higher-than-expected performance is probably due to the fact that
 this characterization run was only considering the output of one
 phase of the modular multiplier, and therefore the bitrate was half
 of the expected value and we're throwing away every other sample.

-For the next run, I increased the loop gain to 1.92 should improve
+For the next data collection run, I increased the loop gain to 1.92,
-entropy to about 0.93 bits per bit.
-This was done by changing out the
+which should improve entropy to about 0.93 bits per bit.
+This was done
-gain resistor R5 to 9.1k.
-This change also necessitated removing R7
+by changing out the gain resistor R5 to 9.1k.
+Note that this change
+initially caused the modular noise generator to get stuck in a stable
+state, so that the output was stuck at `1`.
+Removing R7 forced a
-to force a bias onto one of the storage caps, otherwise the design
+bias onto one of the storage caps, which pushed the generator into
-tended to phase in and out of a stable state, causing long runs
-of 1's or 0's.
+the desired metastable state.

-In this run, we also correct the sampling rate error.
+In this run, we also correct the sampling rate error, so it's a little hard
+to compare to the previous data.

 `ent` returns the following values: